About the Library

 Alverno College Library serves the campus community of students, staff, and faculty of Alverno College.
 We are a member of the SWITCH consortium of academic libraries in the Milwaukee area and have resource sharing partnerships with additional libraries throughout the state.

-The Library's staff consists of three subject liaison librarians and two technical services librarians.
-Subject liaisons are available for one-on-one research help, classroom instruction, and curricular development.
+The Library's staff consists of three librarians, all of whom are available for one-on-one research help, classroom instruction, and curricular development.

 Spaces & Location